hasaniqbal777/coling-2025/_pages/venue/visa.md

 All other nationalities not mentioned in the above list are required to pre-arrange a visa for entry into the United Arab Emirates.

+***Invitation letter***

+You will receive an invitation letter from Yes Events confirming that you have an accepted paper (main, insustry, demo, or workshop) or tutorial at Coling 2025.
+For custom invitation letters, contact megs@aclweb.org .

 ***Who can apply the visa on your behalf?***

 - Airlines such as [Emirates](https://www.emirates.com/ae/english/before-you-fly/visa-passport-information/uae-visa-information/), [FlyDubai](https://www.flydubai.com/en/plan/visas-and-passports/dubai-visas), [Etihad Airways](https://www.etihad.com/en-ae/fly-etihad/visas) and [Air Arabia](https://www.airarabia.com/en/uae-visa) (click on the airline for more information)